compiled-beetle/Glitching-Library/README.md

 # Glitching-Library

-Collection of scripts to perform glitches on images.
+Collection of `p5.js` scripts to perform glitches on images.

+> using p5.js version 1.9.2